+ED ICCO

 FRISCO

-By: 10 / / m
+By:

-Name: HUNTER MORTENSEN
+Name:

-Title: MAYOR
+Title:

+Attest:

 Deborah Wohlmuth, Town Clerk

 CONTRACTOR

+By:

-Name: Kent Sharp
+Name:

-Title: President/CEO
+Title:

 ATTACHMENT A TO CONTRACT FOR GOODS AND/OR SERVICES

 SCOPE OF SERVICES

 The TOF is proposing the enhancement of recreational trails within the lands located south and east of the Town, informally known as Frisco's Backyard.
 In addition to the expansion of recreational trails, TOF would like to incorporate a strategic plan to reduce the forest fuels within the wildland urban interface (WUI) adjacent to the town.
 This project would not only provide more recreational pursuits for the local community but also create safer and healthier forested lands that would prevent catastrophic wildfire from occurring.